Deland-Labs/fungible-token-standard/README.md

   lastTransactions : (size: nat64) -> (TxRecordsResult) query;

+  // Get transcation information by id
+  // If not exist in DFT, return the storage canister id of the transaction located
-  // Get transcation information by id transactionById : (transactionId: text) -> (TxRecordResult) query;
+  // Call transactionById to the storage canister id again ,will return the transaction information. transactionById : (transactionId: text) -> (TxRecordResult) query;

+  // Get transcation information by tx index
+  // If not exist in DFT, return the storage canister id of the transaction located
-  // Get transcation information by tx index transactionByIndex : (nat) -> (TxRecordResult) query;
+  // Call transactionById to the storage canister id again ,will return the transaction information. transactionByIndex : (nat) -> (TxRecordResult) query;
 }
 ```